 Courtney's expert tip: If your date is partial to octopus, tried the whole grilled octopus and potatoes, which opens up like a delightful under-the-sea fan.

 Scaramouche has one of the best dining views of Toronto.
 The sublime food has been receiving raves for over 30 years, as this is one of the rare restaurants that keeps impressing.
 The tables by the floor-to-ceiling windows are a hot commodity, so if you plan on acquiring one, call well in advance.
-First courses are filled with extravagant yet seasonal ingredients, such as Warm Lobster and Truffled Gnocchi Parisienne.
+First courses are filled with extravagant yet seasonal ingredients, such as ravioli with sweet potato filling and duck confit.
 Subsequent courses continue to tempt, if you have a wallet as big as your heart.
 Orders are sizeable, including the oysters that wash down nicely with the impressive wine list.
-If you would prefer to bring your own wine, corkage is available for $35 a bottle.
+If you would prefer to bring your own wine, corkage is available for $45 a bottle.

 Simple, honest and handmade is not a bad thing to aim for in any diet, especially when the night may take a romantic turn.
 Woodlot adheres to a "simple is best" philosophy and after tasting their dishes composed of high quality ingredients, you may have to agree.
 Situated in the heart of Little Italy, Woodlot cooks filling dishes without overloading them with unnecessary ingredients.
 Their bread is worth the visit alone, with 7 varieties of sourdough, organic, wood-fired and warm.
-Foods are light and inspiring, such as the carrot and ginger stuffed sourdough agnolotti.
-Woodlot doesn't shy away from fat, with duck fat potatoes complementing the roasted fillet of rainbow trout.
+Woodlot doesn't shy away from fat, with flat iron steak topped with corn butter.
 However, fat is used as an accent rather than the star of the show.
-It is moderate eating at its finest.
+(There is a fully vegetarian menu for those that would prefer an entree along the lines of a pan roasted oyster mushroom.)
+Moderate eating at its finest.
 Nothing sexier than that.

 Recommended for Romantic Dining because: A loft space that overlooks a wood-fired oven is just perfect to fire up some romance.